Last Updated on May 12, 2022 by

 - Burqa: Also known as a niqab, it’s a type of veil used to conceal someone’s face.

 Men, too, dress differently depending on their country and whether they live in a rural or urban region.
-They may wear western-style clothing or traditional clothing.
+They may wear Western-style clothing or traditional clothing.
 Some of the traditional Arabic clothes for men include:

 - Thobe: This is a robe-like garment that is ankle-length and has long sleeves.
 Men in the Arabian Peninsula and also some neighboring nations commonly wear it.
 Cotton is commonly used, but heavier materials like sheep’s wool can also be utilized, especially in colder climates.
 It differs wildly across the Gulf’s various regions.
 (To make the shirt look more formal, tighten the sleeves and collar).